ISD: Self-Supervised Learning by Iterative Similarity Distillation: Conclusion

 \section{Conclusion}

 We introduce ISD, a novel self-supervised learning method.
 It is a variation of contrastive learning (e.g., MoCo) in which negative samples are not all treated equally.
-Our extensive experiments show that our method performs better than state-of-the-art SSL methods on ImageNet, transfer learning tasks, and when the unlabeled data is unbalanced.
-We also show that our method improves when initialized by an already trained BYOL model. \\
+The similarity between images in the teacher's embedding space determines how much each anchor image should be contrasted with.
+Our extensive experiments show that our method performs comparable to the state-of-the-art SSL methods on ImageNet, transfer learning tasks, and when the unlabeled data is unbalanced.

-{\bf Acknowledgment:} This material is based upon work partially supported by the United States Air Force under Contract No. FA8750‐19‐C‐0098, funding from SAP SE, and also NSF grant number 1845216.
+{\bf Acknowledgment:} This material is based upon work partially supported by the United States Air Force under Contract No. FA8750‐19‐C‐0098, funding from SAP SE, and also NSF grant numbers 1845216 and 1920079.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the United States Air Force, DARPA, or other funding agencies.

 { }